Get your certified Maryland Birth Certificate

 Order with confidence

-Learn how to order Maryland Birth Certificates from the Maryland Department of Health -Division of Vital Records.
+Learn how to order Maryland Birth Certificate from the Maryland Department of Health -Division of Vital Records.
 The current processing time 6 weeks.
 The state fee is $10.00 per certified copy.
 Authorized persons who can order include the certificate holder, their parents or legal guardian, their spouse, or an authorized representative.

-You can now order Maryland birth certificates through VRO’s online filing service.
-VRO offers a secure and simple way to order birth certificates.
+You can now order Maryland birth certificate through VRO’s online filing service.
+VRO offers a secure and simple way to order birth certificate.
 We handle the entire application process, ensuring accuracy and ease.
 Your application is securely delivered to the Maryland Department of Health – Division of Vital Records (MDH-DVR) for processing, allowing them to issue and mail your birth certificate to you.
 You can place the order yourself in person or by mail through the MDH-DVR by following the specific steps and meeting certain requirements.
 Before starting the process, make sure to confirm and review the costs, eligibility, requirements, and current processing times.

 Requesting a Maryland birth certificate through our online filing service is quick and easy.